jlm3575/core-dns-sample/README.md

    `kubectl get pods`

-4. Verify via logs that we are able to use the external name via CoreDNS (_your pod name will slightly vary_)
+4. Verify via logs that our service is running properly (_your pod name will slightly vary_)

    `kubectl logs --follow my-internal-service-55d6c4bcc7-8bpvz`

+   You should see the line `Example app listening on port 3000!`

 5. Add a host mapping for our service in `/etc/hosts`